Skjoldrun/Skjoldrun.github.io/docs/DevOps/cicd-agent-directories.md

 ---
 layout: page
-title: DevOps - CI/CD Agent Directories
+title: DevOps - Build Agent Directories
 parent: DevOps
 ---

-# CI/CD Agent Directories
+# Build Agent Directories

 The Microsoft DevOps Agent uses some directories to work and build in.
 The on premise build agent uses them as well as the cloud container agent.